adsblol/feed/README.md

 # adsb.lol / feed

-[adsb.lol](https://adsb.lol) is an open-source, community-driven ADS-B / UAT / MLAT feed aggregator.

-We are always looking for new contributors.
-Our code is open source and we welcome pull requests ([See todo](https://adsb.lol/todo))

-This includes the [infrastructure](https://github.com/adsblol/infra), [API](https://github.com/adsblol/api) and [history](https://github.com/adsblol/history) services.

 The adsb.lol feed client is a toolkit that allows you to install, run and maintain a ADS-B / UAT / MLAT / ACARS / VDL2 feed client.

-It is built with ease of use in mind.
+By default, it feeds MLAT+ADSB to adsb.lol.
+You can enable UAT/ACARS/VDL2, and feed to your plane data to FlightRadar24, Radarbox, Piaware, [and more](.env.example)

 It is designed to be run on a Raspberry Pi, but can be run on any Linux Debian-like system.

+With [a few commands](#feeding-to-other-aggregators), you can easily feed to other community aggregators.

 ## Quick Start